 Providers that offer unlimited packages include:

-EE - EE's unlimited packages let you download willy-nilly, but at peak times, it manages traffic.
-For example, it slows down peer-to-peer downloading, but prioritises video and gaming..
+- EE - although EE's unlimited packages let you download willy-nilly, at peak times, it manages traffic.
+For example, it slows down peer-to-peer downloading, but prioritises video and gaming.

-Virgin Media - Virgin Media doesn’t limit how much you download, but it does manage the speed at which heavy users can upload and download during peak times to ensure consistent performance across its network.
+- Virgin Media - like many providers, Virgin Media doesn’t limit how much you download, but it does manage the speed at which heavy users can upload and download during peak times to ensure consistent performance across its network.

 Every provider has its own policy on what constitutes unlimited broadband, so make sure you check the small print before you sign up to a package so you know just how ‘unlimited’ it is.
 If you’re not sure, get in touch with us via Facebook, Twitter or live chat.